Emmett Till’s relatives lead protest to home of his accuser

 “Guilty,” the crowd responded.

-Bryant’s husband Roy Bryant and his half-brother JW Milam murdered Till after Ms Bryant had claimed that she was whistled at.
+Ms Bryant’s husband Roy Bryant and his half-brother JW Milam murdered Till after Ms Bryant, then 21, had claimed that she was whistled at.

 They were both found not guilty by an all-white jury and have since died.